cooper/net-async-omegle/README.md

 ## variables

-Your instance of Net::Async::Omegle will fetch these variables from Omegle every five minutes.
+Your instance of Net::Async::Omegle, while attached to an IO::Async::Loop, will fetch these variables from Omegle every five minutes at the very least.
+During a session, this information is updated almost constantly.
+You can force an update at any time by calling `$om->update()`.

-- __$om->{servers}__: if dynamic server select is enabled, this is the list of available Omegle servers as fetched by update().
-- __$om->{lastserver}__: the index of @servers of the last server used.

-During a session, your session object will have the following properties.

 - __$sess->{connected}__: true if the session has actually been established.
 - __$sess->{omegle_id}__: your Omegle client ID.